Business Strategy Articles

 4. It has significant cash flow and is not asset-intensive.

-You want to buy a business where you can contribute your own skills and experience.
+You want to buy a business where you can contribute your skills and experience.
 You should have a vivid idea about the scope for improvement.
 Do you want to lower overhead costs and improve margins?
 Or do you want to focus on getting better lead flow and higher lead conversion rates?

 7. It must have a great “jockey.”

-It’s not possible to give a complete checklist of things to look for during the process of buying a business.
-In fact, purchasing businesses in different industries will involve many varying questions and decisions.
-However, these are some basic points to get you started.
+It’s impossible to give a complete checklist of things to look for while buying a business.
+Purchasing businesses in different industries will involve many varying questions and decisions.
+However, these are some essential points to get you started.

 Coach Dave